-Roadtrip with Toddlers: Kalaloch Tree Root Cave, Olympic National Park Washington (aka the Tree of Life)
+Roadtrip with Toddlers: Kalaloch Tree Root Cave, Olympic National Park Washington (aka the Tree of Life) and ORCAS!

 Our first stop was the Kalaloch Root Tree Cave, aka the Tree of Life.
 I’m trying to describe it, but I think I better just show you some pictures.

 Guys.
 This is real.
 Don't you feel like it's the west coast version of Grandmother Willow or something just as magical?
 It’s amazing in it’s beauty and in it’s uniqueness and most of all in how it’s still alive.
 Shouldn't it have collapsed, filled the hole made by the eroding earth?

 Nature is magical.

 Getting here is really easy.
 Once you’re on Highway 1 going north and you’ve entered Olympic National Park, look for the Kalaloch Campground.
 It's not long after the signs for Beach 1 Pull into the campground and you'll see a trail going down to the beach at the back of the parking lot.
 And just to your right almost will be the Tree Cave!
 There's no signs or anything, you can just go look and enjoy it at your own pace.

 The beach is also really nice.
 Wide and sandy.
 This was a really good stop for our kids.
 So laid back, campground bathrooms to use (potty-training!) a cool tree to look at, a wide beach to run and play and shout on, and we also got a totally unexpected surprise that my three-year-old is still talking about.